dnagir/approache/source/_drafts/2012-03-04-migrating-from-blogger-to-octopress.markdown

 Preparation
 --------------------------
-Here you need to setup the Octopress itself, configure it and import your existing posts from Blogger.
+At this stage you need to setup the Octopress itself, configure it and import your existing posts from Blogger.

 I won't go into details how to customise and set it up.
 You know where to get that information from.